brianpalma/playwright-manual-browser-downloader/README.md

 - The script logs any errors encountered during execution to `installbrowsers.log`.
 Check this file for details if an error occurs.

 ## Conclusion
-This script simplifies the process of installing browsers required for Playwright testing, providing a user-friendly interface for managing browser installations.
+This script streamlines the installation of the browsers required for Playwright testing, particularly in scenarios where the standard installation command fails.
+For example, when encountering an error like `Error: self signed certificate in certificate chain` while running `npx playwright install`